 No. There is, however, a list of prohibited business activities in Schedule 10 to the Companies Act 1981.
 Prohibited business activities include trafficking in armaments as defined in the Armaments (Control) Act 1964.

 Yes.
-All sanctions-related licence applications, notifications and authorisations are made to the Governor of Bermuda.
+All sanctions-related license applications, notifications and authorizations are made by the Governor of Bermuda.

-It is a criminal offence to breach a financial sanction without an appropriate licence or authorisation from the Governor of Bermuda.
-The penalties for breaching sanctions can vary across the various regimes, however, in general terms, any individual found guilty of an offence shall be liable on conviction to imprisonment and/or a fine.
+It is a criminal offence to breach an obligation under a relevant sanctions measure without an appropriate license or authorization from the Governor of Bermuda, where available.
+The penalties for breaching sanctions can vary across the various regimes.
+However, in general terms, any individual found guilty of an offence shall be liable on conviction to imprisonment and/or a fine.
 Specific penalties can be found in the UK overseas territories orders which are, as stated above, brought into force in Bermuda through regulations or by direct extension to Bermuda.

-The National Anti-Money Laundering Committee (“NAMLC”), while not a regulatory body, is the intra-Governmental Committee established by virtue of section 49 of the Proceeds of Crime Act 1997 (“POCA”) for the purpose of advising the Minister of Justice on the detection and prevention of money laundering in Bermuda.
+The National Anti-Money Laundering Committee (“NAMLC”), while not a regulatory body, is the intra-Governmental Committee established by virtue of section 49 of the Proceeds of Crime Act 1997 (“POCA”) for the purpose of advising the Minister of Justice in relation to the detection and prevention of money laundering in Bermuda.

-The NAMLC’s remit includes the making of regulations for this purpose, and the development of a national plan of action to enable the competent authorities in Bermuda to coordinate policies and activities to combat money laundering, and to ensure the participation of Bermuda in the international effort against money laundering and – monitoring regulated financial institutions to ensure full compliance with Bermuda’s anti-money laundering (“AML”)/anti-terrorist financing (“ATF”) framework as required by section 5 of the Proceeds of Crime Regulations (Supervisions and Enforcement) Act 2008.
+The NAMLC’s remit includes the making of Regulations for this purpose, and the development of a national plan of action to enable the competent authorities in Bermuda to coordinate policies and activities to combat money laundering, and to ensure the participation of Bermuda in the international effort against money laundering.

 Office of the National Anti-Money Laundering Committee